 Holiday house in Palma de Mallorca

 This lovely former fisherman’s house has been renovated in a classic style, respecting the original details.
 It sleeps four people in two bedrooms and you can walk to Palma’s centre along the seafront promenade.
 Meals can be enjoyed outdoors in either the small patio or on the rooftop terrace with stunning views.
-The sandy beach is just 200 metres from the house.
-See more pictures and read more about the holiday home
+The sandy beach is just 200 meters from the house.
+See more pictures and read more about the holiday house

 2. Alcúdia – Mallorca’s big seaside resort

-Alcúdia was founded in 123 BC under the name Pollentia, and is rich in historical remains.
-Within the 15th-century old city walls lies the Old Town, where you can get lost in the maze of charming streets with a wealth of old mansions (Casas Señorales), cafés , shops and restaurants.
+Alcúdia was founded in 123 BC under the name Pollentia and is rich in historical remains.
+Within the 15th-century old city walls lies the Old Town, where you can get lost in a maze of charming streets with a wealth of old mansions (Casas Señorales), cafés , shops and restaurants.
 If you are interested in the history of the city, you can hear it on a private tour of the old town.

 3. Chopin’s picturesque Valldemossa

-The world-famous composer Chopin stayed in Valldemossa in 1938 with his girlfriend, the writer George Sand, and he remains symbolic of the town to this day.
+The world-famous composer Chopin stayed in Valldemossa in 1938 with his girlfriend, writer George Sand, and he remains symbolic of the town to this day.
 Every year the International Chopin Festival is held, attracting many visitors.
 The former Real Cartuja monastery now houses the Chopin Museum.
 Here you can see cell number 4, where the couple lived, the piano on which Chopin played and composed during his stay, and a number of notes and pictures.
 The monastery’s old pharmacy and church are also worth a visit.
-Actor Michael Douglas, who lives outside the town, has set up the Costa Nord cultural centre in town, where you can learn about the town and the island’s history.
+Actor Michael Douglas, who lives outside the town, has set up the Costa Nord cultural center in town, where you can learn about the town and the island’s history.

 Holiday house near Valldemossa

-This tastefully decorated holiday home sleeps eight people in good bedrooms.
+This tastefully decorated holiday home sleeps eight people in nice bedrooms.
 There is a nice garden with its own pool and several good terraces in both sun and shade.
-The house is in a quiet location, 600 metres above sea level, and you are just a 20-minute drive from all of Palma de Mallorca’s activities, dining, shopping and golf courses.
+The house is in a quiet location, 600 meters above sea level, and you are just a 20-minute drive from all of Palma de Mallorca’s activities, dining, shopping and golf courses.
 See more pictures and read more about the holiday home

 4. The wine village of Binissalem

 The small town of Binissalem, located in the middle of Mallorca, is best known for its wine production under the name DO Binissalem.
 The Romans brought wine production to Mallorca, and today red, white, rosé and cava are all produced in the area.
-It is a must to visit a wine producer when you are in town.
+It’s a must to visit a wine producer when you are in town.
 Vins Ca’n Novell is famous for its wine shop, and the family-run place is owned by Andreu Villalonga, who is the 4th generation and produces over 100,000 bottles of wine a year.

 Binissalem has many fine 18th-century buildings, but the most iconic is the 15th-century Gothic church of Santa Maria de Robines.
 It’s located in the Plaza de la Iglesa square, where you can also shop at the weekly Friday market.
 Many local artists work in the town, so there are good opportunities to buy souvenirs such as paintings, stonework, textiles and ceramics.
 The city also has a good selection of restaurants serving tapas and local food.
 Try for example.
 Restaurante Celler Sa Vinya.

-The flat plains of the Binissalem area are ideal for hiking and cycling.
-The town is also a hub for transport to other parts of the island, as it lies between Palma and Alcúdia.
+The flat plains of the Binissalem area are ideal for hiking and bicycling The town is also a hub for transport to other parts of the island, as it lies between Palma and Alcúdia.
 You can easily get to the rest of the island by train or bus.

 5. Ses Salines – famous salt and beautiful nature

-The small, cosy village of Ses Salines, with about 4900 inhabitants, is located in one of the most beautiful areas in the southeast of Mallorca and belongs to one of the quieter ones on the popular holiday island.
+The small, cozy village of Ses Salines, with about 4900 inhabitants, is located in one of the most beautiful areas in the southeast of Mallorca and belongs to one of the quieter ones on the popular holiday island.
 The town has a strong history and is especially known for the salt pans, which are Mallorca’s oldest.
 Since Roman times, the city has produced salt, and the aromatic gourmet salt “Flor de Sal” is not only famous locally but also internationally.
 Every year, large salt harvest festivals are held in May and August.

 Locals gather in the town’s small square, and on Thursdays you can meet them at the weekly market.
-The town has several excellent restaurants with a good atmosphere.
+The town has several excellent restaurants with a nice atmosphere.
 People come from far and wide to eat seafood at Manolo at Casa Manolo, which is recommended, but book in advance.

 On the outskirts of Ses Salines you’ll find Botanicactus, one of Europe’s largest botanical gardens with around 1000 plant species, including lots of different cacti.
 Also visit the lighthouse at Mallorca’s southernmost point, Cap se Salines,

-If you want an edible souvenir to take home, visit the Flor de Sal d’Es Trenc shop.
+If you want an edible souvenir to bring home, visit the Flor de Sal d’Es Trenc shop.
 It sells the famous local salt, which comes in a variety of flavours such as herbs, olives and mushrooms.

 This holiday home is in a quiet location, around 3 km from Ses Salines, and has a large pool and lovely terraces.
-Here you are close to beautiful beaches and overlook beautiful scenery, including almond trees, and the village.
-Go cycling in the countryside along the rocky coast, beautiful beaches and holiday villages.
+Here you are close to beautiful beaches and overlook lovely scenery, including almond trees, and the village.
+Go bicycling in the countryside along the rocky coast, beautiful beaches and holiday villages.
 The house has four bedrooms and sleeps seven people.
 See more pictures and read more about the holiday home

 You can rent many more holiday homes in Mallorca.
 See them here.